 f.
-Are risk assessments at the unit level reviewed before and during execution of training?
+Are risk assessments at the unit level reviewed before and during the execution of training?

 g.
-Are management practices efficient in the reduction of waste in regards to sustainment of facilities and resources?
+Are management practices efficient in the reduction of waste regarding the sustainment of facilities and resources? h.

-h.
 Are range safety inspectors trained?

 B-5.
 Supersession